What is a Holding Company?

 All such things are decided beforehand, like profit sharing, cost of service, and more.
 Both the companies sign an agreement that includes all these things and also the budget of the operating company.
 Primarily, this budget allocation is what helps holding companies evaluate the performance of their subsidiaries.

 There are various advantages of holding companies, such as providing asset protection, risk reduction, etc. Let’s discuss these and other advantages in detail.

 Reduction of Risk

 Big corporations prefer a holding company structure.
 Such a structure limits the risk as the holding company can’t be held responsible for the losses of operating companies.
-For example, if an operating company files for a bankruptcy, then the holding company may face financial challenges.
+For example, if an operating company files for bankruptcy, the holding company may face financial challenges.
 But, creditors and courts can’t hold holding companies responsible.
-Moreover, it is seen as a distinct entity from the operating company, and thus, can’t be legally held responsible for the losses and debts.
+Moreover, it is seen as a distinct entity from the operating company and thus, can’t be legally held responsible for the losses and debts.

 Economies of Scale